P403n1x87/thehubofheliopolis/content/2022-02-11-pytest-cunit.md

 structures are implemented, but rather to what it actually implements.
 This already gives us plenty to play with.

-The important detail here is that our C application has a component impemented in `cache.c` and we want to unit-test it.
+The important detail here is that our C application has a component implemented in `cache.c` and we want to unit-test it.
 Before we can run any actual tests, we need to build a binary object that we can invoke from Python.
 So let's put this code in `tests/cunit/__init__.py`